-Even though we are pressed for time at every town due to the length of our 3,100+ miles journey, we knew it was important to take a pause.
-We started Tuesday morning by taking in the sunrise on South Padre Island.
+Even though we are pressed time at every town due to the length of our 3,100+ miles journey, we knew it was important to take a pause.
+We started Tuesday morning by taking in the sunrise on South Padre Island, Texas.
 As most sunrises are on the island, this was spectacular and a great way to begin our day.

 After crossing the bridge from South Padre to Port Isabel, we made a quick stop to photograph the Port Isabel Lighthouse.
 Rain started falling soon after we jumped in the car but we were thankful, as it cleaned off the dust we had already accumulated in the first 1,000 miles of our trip.

 Before leaving Port Isabel, we dropped by Morgan’s mama’s house to say a quick hello and view her incredible flowers.
 Talk about a green thumb.
 She gifted Debra and me with a cutting from her plumeria tree.
 We look forward to having making an attempt at growing our own.

 Needing a snack along the way, we managed to kill two birds with one stone by meeting Debra’s twin sister Dianne at La Reynera Bakery in Weslaco.
 They had a tasty collection of delectable treats.
 We each grabbed a bag and picked some of our favorites to enjoy during the trip.

 Arboles Frutales in Mission

 A quick stop at Arboles Frutales in Mission, revealed beautiful Mexican pottery and delicious fresh fruits and vegetables grown in the valley.
 We grabbed a bag of key limes to refresh our water for the road.